dentarg/auth0-blog/_posts/2017-12-21-a-comprehensive-guide-for-connecting-with-r-to-redshift.markdown

 ## RJDBC

-This is the ["official" way to use Amazon Redshift with R](https://aws.amazon.com/blogs/big-data/connecting-r-with-amazon-redshift/), using the JDBC driver on SQL Workbench is the official way to connect to it according to the documentation, and this driver can be loaded like this:
+This is the ["official" way to use Amazon Redshift with R](https://aws.amazon.com/blogs/big-data/connecting-r-with-amazon-redshift/), using the JDBC driver on [SQL Workbench/J](http://www.sql-workbench.net/) is the official way to connect to it according to the documentation, and this driver can be loaded like this: